S3COPS/ArcSight-ESM-Backup-Script/README.md

 This does not cover backup and restore of the any connectors installed on this machine.
 To back up the entire installation in one operation, stop all services and make a copy of /opt/arcsight on another storage medium.
 Include /etc/hosts and /etc/init.d.
 This can take a long time, if you have terabytes of data.

 **WARNING - this script will stop the ArcSight Manager services, therefore there will be a period where events are not being received and analysts cannot access the Console.
-The process should take less than 20 minutes in total, but please ensure you dont run this script on a production instance without testing and appropriate Change Control approval.** you can carry out these backups with the manager services running, but there is no guarantee that the data will be complete when you need to restore it.
+The process should take less than 20 minutes in total, but please ensure you dont run this script on a production instance without testing and appropriate Change Control approval.**

+You can carry out these backups with the manager services running, but there is no guarantee that the data will be complete when you need to restore it.

 **Assumptions:**
 - ArcSight is installed in default folder locations (/opt/arcsight/)